aws-samples/aws-lambda-python-oracle-connection/README.md

 - CDK version 2.3.0

 In addition, this setup does not include an Oracle database, but assumes that one already exists.
-The deployment procedure outlined below will download and install the [cx_Oracle driver](https://cx-oracle.readthedocs.io) and [Oracle Instant Client](http://www.oracle.com/technetwork/database/database-technologies/instant-client/overview/index.html), both are subject to separate licensing terms.
+The deployment procedure outlined below will download and install the [python-oracledb driver](https://oracle.github.io/python-oracledb/index.html) and [Oracle Instant Client](http://www.oracle.com/technetwork/database/database-technologies/instant-client/overview/index.html), both are subject to separate licensing terms.

 ## AWS Services